ghostunnel/ghostunnel/README.md

-**Supported platforms**: Ghostunnel is developed primarily for Linux on x86-64 platforms, although it should run on any UNIX system that exposes SO_REUSEPORT, including Darwin, FreeBSD, OpenBSD and NetBSD.
-We recommed running on x86-64 only, as Go (as of Go 1.7) doesn't have constant-time curve implementations for any other architectures.
+**Supported platforms**: Ghostunnel is developed primarily for Linux on x86-64 platforms, although it should run on any UNIX system that exposes SO_REUSEPORT, including Darwin (macOS), FreeBSD, OpenBSD and NetBSD.
+We recommed running on x86-64 only, as Go (as of Go 1.7) doesn't have constant-time elliptic curve implementations for any other architectures.

 See `ghostunnel --help`, `ghostunnel server --help` and `ghostunnel client --help`.